Freedom Caucus: History

 The caucus originated during the mid–January 2015 Republican congressional retreat in Hershey, Pennsylvania.
 Nine conservative Republican members of the House began planning a new congressional caucus separate from the Republican Study Committee and apart from the House Republican Conference.
-The founding members who constituted the first board of directors for the new caucus were Republican representatives Scott Garrett of New Jersey, Jim Jordan of Ohio, John Fleming of Louisiana, Matt Salmon of Arizona, Justin Amash of Michigan, Raúl Labrador of Idaho, Mulvaney of South Carolina, Ron DeSantis of Florida and Mark Meadows of North Carolina.
+The founding members who constituted the first board of directors for the new caucus were Republican representatives Scott Garrett of New Jersey, Jim Jordan of Ohio, John Fleming of Louisiana, Matt Salmon of Arizona, Justin Amash of Michigan, Raúl Labrador of Idaho, Mick Mulvaney of South Carolina, Ron DeSantis of Florida and Mark Meadows of North Carolina.

 At the retreat in Pennsylvania, the group settled on the name Freedom Caucus.
 Mick Mulvaney told Ryan Lizza of the New Yorker, "We had twenty names, and all of them were terrible.
 None of us liked the Freedom Caucus, either, but it was so generic and so universally awful that we had no reason to be against it."
 According to Lizza, "one of the working titles for the group was the Reasonable Nutjob Caucus."

-During the crisis over the funding of the Department of Homeland Security in early 2015, the caucus offered four plans for resolution, but all were rejected by the Republican leadership.
+During the crisis over funding for the Department of Homeland Security in early 2015, the caucus offered four plans to resolve it, but the Republican leadership rejected all.
 One of the caucus leaders, Raúl Labrador, said the caucus would offer an alternative that the most conservative Republican members could support.